-The investments under the funded deferred compensation plan are classified as trading securities and unrealized gains or losses are recorded in " Selling, general and administrative expense" in the Consolidated Statements of Comprehensive (Loss) Income.
-The fair value of these investments are determined based on quoted market prices (Level 1).
-For the three months ended September 30, 2023 and 2022, the Company recognized unrealized losses of \$1.2 million and \$0.8 million, respectively, related to equity securities still held at the respective reporting dates.
+The investments under the funded deferred compensation plan are classified as trading securities and unrealized gains or losses are recorded in within "Selling, general and administrative expense" in the Consolidated Statements of Comprehensive (Loss) Income.
+The fair value of these the investments are determined based on quoted market prices (Level 1) or the net asset value ("NAV") of underlying share investments (Level 2).
+For the three months ended September 30, 2023 March 31, 2024 and 2022, the Company recognized unrealized losses gains of \$1.2 million \$4.1 million and \$0.8 million \$1.5 million, respectively, related to equity securities still held at the respective reporting dates.
 For the nine months ended September 30, 2023 and 2022, the Company recognized unrealized gains of \$2.6 million and unrealized losses of \$11.4 million, respectively, related to equity securities still held at the respective reporting dates.

-The following tables provide fair value measurement information for the Company's marketable securities and deferred compensation fund investments as of September 30, 2023 and December 31, 2022:
+The following tables provide fair value measurement information for the Company's marketable securities and deferred compensation fund investments as of September 30, 2023 March 31, 2024 and December 31, 2022 December 31, 2023: